 CHCS publishes Newsletters for its members.
 The Newsletters contain a variety of articles, often providing important insights into changes in regulation and legislation.
 Our Newsletters are available free-of-charge to CHCS members, who can access the full list of Newsletters by visiting: CHCS Newsletters.
 (Non-members can Join CHCS, then access the Newsletters).

-Latest CHCS Newsletter: October 2019
+Latest CHCS Newsletter: February 2024

 Want to find out more?